-BMBF Initiative “German Centres for Health Research”
+BMBF Initiative “German Centers for Health Research”

 Ms Addo, Ms Eggert, Ms Maison and Mr Zimmermann: What makes the DZG so special?
 (This film is in German)